bocoup/webpack-workshop/content/00-core/01-introduction-to-webpack/content/01-module-bundlers.md

 - [Browserify](http://browserify.org/)
 ???

-In the "Module Bundler" category, we have RequireJS and Browserify, and...
+In the "Module Bundler" category, we have RequireJS and Browserify, and also...
 --

 - **Webpack!**